Maurice Cheeks: Atlanta Hawks (1991–1992)

 In the 1991 off-season the New York Knicks traded Cheeks to the Atlanta Hawks for Tim McCormick and a 1994 first round draft pick (which later became Charlie Ward).
 Cheeks' points average dropped drastically to 4.6 and he was no longer a starting calibre player.
 He became an unrestricted free agent in the 1992 off-season and did not re-sign with the Hawks.

 In the second-to-last game of the 1991–92 season (April 15, 1992), while playing for the Hawks against the Knicks, Cheeks picked off four steals to surpass longtime Philadelphia teammate Julius Erving's steals record of 2,272 for combined ABA and NBA steals.

 New Jersey Nets (1992–1993)

 On January 7, 1993, the New Jersey Nets signed Cheeks as a free agent.
 He averaged a career-low 3.6 points for the season and he only played 35 games for the franchise.
 The Nets reached the playoffs but lost in the first round 2–3 to the Cleveland Cavaliers.

-After the season ended Cheeks became a free agent but never played in the NBA again.
-At 36 years old he retired from the NBA.
+Cheeks retired from the NBA following the 1992–93 season.